Meltdown Support Calgary

 Can't name what they're feeling or why they reacted - often genuinely doesn't know.
 The emotion came and went before they could catch it.

-Physical escalation
+Physical Escalation

 Meltdowns that involve hitting, kicking, throwing, screaming, or self-injurious behaviour — physical expressions of overwhelm that feel out of control for the child, too.